H&R Block is one of the most popular tax filing software options today, but is it right for you?

 H&R Block vs. Tax Slayer

-TaxSlayer may be within your budget when it comes to filing your tax returns, but there are several things that aren’t impressive about this tax filing software.
+TaxSlayer may be within your budget when it comes to filing your tax returns because TaxSlayer offers access to all tax forms at the first price-point - Classic.

-You’ll have to sign up for TaxSlayer Premium to access features that other providers offer in their basic plans.
+But you’ll have to sign up for TaxSlayer Premium to access features that other providers offer in their basic plans, such as audit support and advice.

 Nonetheless, TaxSlayer can still get the job done.
 If you are self-employed or own a small business, TaxSlayer can help you work through deductions and common issues you might encounter.